Skip to content

 The Union appear set to send the star defender to LA, a day after news broke that the team could be losing one of its top strikers.

-Glesnes was the cornerstone of the Union’s backline this season, pairing with breakout star Olwethu Makhanya to lead the league’s stingiest defense.
+Glesnes was the cornerstone of the Union’s back line this season, pairing with breakout star Olwethu Makhanya to lead the league’s stingiest defense.
 The Union conceded 35 goals, fewest in MLS, on their way to winning the 2025 Supporters’ Shield.
 Glesnes signed a contract extension in August, guaranteeing his deal through 2027, with an option for 2028.

 The Norwegian center back joined the Union from Norway’s Strømsgodset in 2020.
 Glesnes, 31, made 209 starts across all competitions in six seasons with the Union.
 He has been an MLS All-Star in each of the last three seasons and finished second in the 2025 Defensive Player of the Year vote behind Vancouver’s Tristan Blackmon.

-The Union have been active in the transfer market after they were knocked out of the playoffs by New York City FC in the Eastern Conference semifinals.
+The Union have been active in the transfer market since they were knocked out of the playoffs by New York City FC in the Eastern Conference semifinals.
 With sporting director Ernst Tanner still on administrative leave while he’s investigated for alleged misconduct by the league, the Union have signed forward Ezekiel Alladoh for a club-record $4.5 million fee.
-They also are in the process of sending last season’s leading goal scorer, Baribo, to D.C. for $4 million, as reported by the Athletic on Friday.
+They also are in the process of sending last season’s leading goal scorer, Baribo, to D.C. for $4 million, as reported by The Athletic on Friday.

 » READ MORE: MLS knows it needs to loosen its roster rules to get better.
 But how far is it willing to go?